Batam: Language

 Indonesian is the common lingua franca of Batam in daily use.
-Other languages such as local Malay (similar to the Malaysian standard as spoken in neighbouring Malaysia and Singapore), Minangkabau, Batak, Javanese, and Chinese ethnic dialects like Hokkien and Teochew are also used.
+Other languages such as local Malay (similar to the Malaysian standard as spoken in neighbouring Malaysia and Singapore) since both varieties coexist with each other as the former is the official and national language widely spoken and used like in the rest of Indonesia whilst the latter is a trade language and widely spoken by Malaysian Malay expatriates from Johor, Malaysia as well as Malay Singaporeans from Singapore who reside for business purposes and also for historical purposes.
+Other ethnic minority languages such as Minangkabau, Batak, Javanese and Chinese ethnic dialects like Hokkien, Cantonese, Teochew and Hainanese are also widely used owing to the city's ethnolinguistic diversity in addition to the dominant ethnic Malay populace.
 The usage of Mandarin and English are trending due to Singaporean influence, especially by expatriates living in Batam.

 Economy

-Based on Presidential Decree No. 41/1973, the Batam Industrial Development Authority (BP Batam) was established to manage 415 square kilometer industrial complex in Batam City for heavy industry.
+Based on Presidential Decree No. 41/1973, the Batam Industrial Development Authority (BP Batam) was established to manage 415 square kilometers of industrial complex in Batam City for heavy industry.
 Previously only Pertamina, the Indonesian state oil company, settled there with only 6,000 inhabitants.

 Shipbuilding and electronics manufacturing are important industries on the island.
 Being located close to the ports of Singapore, the speed of goods shipping and product distribution is increased, benefiting the island's economy.
 With lower labor costs and special government incentives, it is the site of many factories operated by foreign companies.

 Under a framework signed in June 2006, Batam, along with parts of neighbouring Bintan and Karimun, are a part of a Special Economic Zone with Singapore; this zone eliminates tariffs and value-added taxes for goods shipped between Batam and Singapore.
 In 2007, Law No. 44 was enacted to supplement Law No. 36/2000 in establishing Batam as a free trade zone for 70 years.
-BP Batam still manage the industrial complex.
-And in 2016, responsibility of industrial complex changed from the governor of Riau Islands Province to the Office of the Coordinating Economic Minister as per Presidential Decree No. 8/2016.
+BP Batam still manages the industrial complex.
+And in 2016, the responsibility of industrial complex changed from the governor of Riau Islands Province to the Office of the Coordinating Economic Minister as per Presidential Decree No. 8/2016.

+Tourism

 Over 1.5 million tourists visited the city in 2015.
 Batam is the third-busiest entry port to Indonesia next to Bali and Jakarta.
 In 2014, around 58.8% of foreign tourists came from Singapore, 12.8% from Malaysia and 4.2% from South Korea.
+Popular tourism spots in Batam include the Maha Vihara Duta Maitreya Temple, shopping malls (including Grand Batam Mall, Mega Mall Batam Centre, Nagoya Hill Shopping Centre, etc), Jabal Arafah Mosque and the Barelang Bridge.

+Foreign Investment

+In the first semester of 2023, the value of foreign investment reached US$1.2 billion, while domestic investment was recorded at US$168 million.
+Most of the foreign investment came from Singapore.
+Foreigners are allowed to buy apartments with limited leases but not landed homes in Indonesia.
+In 2021, a group of Singaporeans were forcibly evicted after their 30-year property leases expired in Sekupang.